kedacore/keda-docs/content/docs/2.0/scalers/rabbitmq-queue.md

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

-- `hostFromEnv`: The host and port of the Redis server, similar to `host`, but reads it from an environment variable on the scale target.`
+- `hostFromEnv`: The connection string of the RabbitMQ server, similar to `host`, but reads it from an environment variable on the scale target.`

 > 💡 **Note:** `host`/`hostFromEnv` has an optional vhost name after the host slash which will be used to scope API request.